babashka/bbin/docs/faq.md

 - **If your project has a `deps.edn` file, you can install it using the `--git/url`, `--mvn/version`, or `--local/root` options, which should be familiar if you've used the Clojure CLI tools**
     - If your project is on GitHub, you can omit `--git/url` using the `io.github.proj/repo` syntax
 - **If you have a standalone `.clj` script, you can push it to GitHub and install it from the raw HTTP URL**
-    - You can install scripts from any HTTP URL ending in `.clj`
+    - You can install scripts from any local filesystem path or HTTP URL ending in `.clj`
-    - Installing `.clj` files from the local filesystem is not implemented yet, but will be supported in the future